HansHolz09/Beste-Noten-App/README_en.md

 - Grade charts to compare different school years
 - Clear timetable view with substitution plan changes and absence entries
 - Overview of current subjects and teachers with their abbreviations
+- Annual information on half-year periods and absence statistics
 - Adaptive Material 3 Expressive design on all platforms
 - Beautiful animations and transitions
 - Haptic feedback on Android and iOS